spinnaker/governance/sig-bug-triage-process.md

     Add the `no-lifecycle` tag if the issue represents a bug that shouldn't be automatically closed just because no one is available to fix it right now.
-    Add the tag `beginner friendly` if it applies, which will also prevent it from being automatically closed.
+    Add the tag `beginner friendly` if it looks like an issue that a new contributor could help with, which will also prevent it from being automatically closed.

 1.  **Closed.** There are a few reasons why you might close a bug.